0xt3j4s/security-report-template-latex/README.md

 # security-report-template-latex

-This is latex template for writing security reports for vulnerability analysis as well as penetration testing.
+This is a a latex template for writing security reports for vulnerability analysis and penetration testing.

 Working on it...
-Will keep it updated!
+It will be updated soon!